Blue and White 72x36 Landscape Voter Education Banner

 How Much Vacation or Sick Leave is Required?

-How Much Should I be Paid for Days That I Was Called Into Work?
+How Much Should I be Paid for Days That I Was Called Into Work, But Was Told to Go Home?

-New York minimum wage laws require non-hospitality industry employers to pay employees call-in pay, also referred to as show up or reporting pay.
-If an employer requests or permits an employee to report for work on any given day, the employer must pay the employee for a minimum of four (4) hours of work or for the employee’s entire shift, whichever is less, at no less than the standard minimum wage.
-The employer must pay call-in pay regardless of whether the employee performs any work.
+In some cases, New York minimum wage laws require employers to pay employees call-in pay, also referred to as show up or reporting pay, even if they don’t work.
+If an employer requests or permits an employee to report for work on any given day, the employer must pay the employee for a minimum of four (4) hours of work (three hours in the hospitality industry), whichever is less, at no less than the standard minimum wage.
+The employer must pay call-in pay regardless of whether the employee is sent home and does not perform any work.

 I Am An Immigrant Worker.
 Do These Laws and Regulations Apply To Me?